Graphic Design Schools

 Graphic Design Schools FAQ

-A bachelor’s degree in graphic design, or a related field such as art, visual communication, motion design, computer science, and animation, typically provides the best foundation for a career as a professional graphic designer.
+A bachelor’s degree in graphic design, or a related field such as web design, visual communications, motion design, computer science, and animation, typically provides the best foundation for a career as a professional graphic designer.
 Students who pursue a degree in any of these areas will gain an understanding of the graphic design process, build practical skills, and complete projects that are similar to what they would encounter working for design firms and major companies.

 Yes, a degree in graphic design can result in career opportunities beyond what can be expected without one.
-While it’s true that there are many successful graphic designers who are self-taught and without a degree, it’s also true that many skills are difficult to learn on your own.
-Pursuing a formal education from a graphic design school can help you develop skills such as critical thinking, conceptual problem solving, teamwork, and technical proficiency.
+While it’s true that there are many successful graphic designers and web designers who are self-taught and without a degree, it’s also true that many skills are difficult to learn on your own.
+Pursuing a BFA in graphic design can help you develop skills such as critical thinking, conceptual problem-solving, teamwork, and technical proficiency.
 These skills are important not just for graphic designers but for any profession.

-It depends on the program, but formal training usually takes about four years.
-While some students complete graphic design programs in less time by pursuing an associate’s degree (a two-year degree program), most students opt for a bachelor’s degree as it typically provides a better foundation for a career in the field.
+It depends on the graphic design program, but a BFA in graphic design usually takes about four years.
+While some students complete their graphic design degree programs in less time by pursuing an associate’s degree (a two-year degree program), most graphic design students opt for a bachelor’s degree program, as it typically provides a better foundation for a career in the field.

-Yes, you can become a graphic designer without a degree.
-Although most companies prefer to hire designers with degrees, it is possible to work your way up in the field without one or pursue a career as a freelance designer.
-Self-taught graphic designers can be just as capable and experienced as those who have completed graphic design programs, but their experience will often lack the professional structure and guidance that comes with a degree.
+Yes, you can become a professional graphic designer without a degree.
+Although most companies prefer to hire graphic designers with degrees, it is possible to work your way up in the field without one or pursue a career as a freelance designer.
+Self-taught graphic designers and creative professionals can be just as capable and experienced as those who have completed graphic design programs, but their experience will often lack the professional structure and guidance that comes with a degree.